AdvancedCustomFields/docs/fields/file.md

 ```

 ### Customized display (Object)
-This example shows how to display a custom link when using the `object` return type.
+This example demonstrates how to display a custom link when using the `object` return type.
 This return type allows us to easily access data such as `url`, `title`, `type` and more.
 To see the full data available, please debug the [$file variable](https://www.advancedcustomfields.com/resources/how-to/debug/).

 ```
 <?php

-// Get variable.
 $file = get_field( 'file' );

-// Check for variable.
-if( $file ):
+// Create markup for custom link using the available variables. if( $file ):

-	// Variables.
 	$url = $file['url'];
 	$title = $file['title'];
 	$caption = $file['caption'];

-	// Icon.
 	$icon = $file['icon'];

-	// If the file type is 'image', set the thumbnail as $icon. if( $file['type'] == 'image' ) {
+	// Set the thumbnail as $icon if the file type is 'image'. if( $file['type'] == 'image' ) {
 		$icon =  $file['sizes']['thumbnail'];
 	}